web-deps/odom/docs/components.md

 ### HTML Components

-HTML single file components are created using standard HTML files.
+HTML single-file components are created using standard HTML files.
 Each file contains markup used just as it would be used for a single page.
 In other words, each HTML component is also a page on its own.
 One strict rule is that the `style` element should be placed inside the `body` element.

-Let us rewrite the [Hello World](#js-components) app we created earlier (using a JS component) using an HTML single file component.
+Let us rewrite the [Hello World](#js-components) app we created earlier (using a JS component) using an HTML single-file component.

 The app has the following file system: